maurobonfietti/web-page-scraper/README.md

 # web-page-scraper

-A very tiny web page scraper written in python :-)
+A very tiny web page scraper written in Python :-)

 For a target domain, sum all the html elements and display the top 5 most used tags, and their respective counts.